 So what should that template look like?
 Is it enough to simply have a checklist in tools like Word or Excel?
 If all your project information is in those tools, where should members collaborate and communicate?
 How do I write a project plan?
 Where do assets live?
 In email threads?
 Yikes.

-Whether you’ve built a thousand projects plans or this is your first, using templates in a collaborative tool will uplevel you into a project management pro.
+Whether you’ve built a thousand projects plans or this is your first, using templates in a collaborative resource planning tool will uplevel you into a project management pro.
 Here at Wrike, we want to empower you to build a project plan template that follows industry best practices.
 While we’ve pre-built sample project plan templates for you in Wrike, here’s a step-by-step guide on how to create a project management plan and use a professional project template — regardless of what solution you’re using.

 How to build a project plan template